kedro-org/kedro/docs/source/tutorial/test_a_project.md

 ============================== 2 passed in 4.38s ===============================
 ```

-This output indicates that one test ran successfully in the file `src/tests/test_run.py`.
+This output indicates that both tests ran successfully in the file `tests/pipelines/test_data_science.py`.